 Mobile Checkout UX — Optional vs. required fields, minimizing number of fields, form field label placement in smartphone portrait and landscape modes, inline labels, floating labels, grouping checkout info for mobile overview, field context, location detection, touch keyboard auto-correct, optimized keyboards, auto-capitalization, etc.

-In addition to auditing your site UX and comparing it to 6 large home & hardware e-commerce sites in our benchmark database (Home Depot, Lowe’s, Build.com, Grainger, Sears, and Northern Tool, along with comparison to general mass merchant sites like Amazon, Walmart, John Lewis, etc.), we can also expand the project scope to include a custom competitive audit against any local or direct home & hardware competitor(s) you’d like.
+In addition to auditing your site UX and comparing it to 13 large home & hardware e-commerce sites in our benchmark database (Build.com, Backdrop, Gamma.nl, Northern Tool, Home Depot, Lowe’s, Sears, ACE Hardware, OBI, Menards, Leroy Merlin, B&Q, and Grainger,along with comparison to general mass merchant sites like Amazon, Walmart, John Lewis, etc.), we can also expand the project scope to include a custom competitive audit against any local or direct home & hardware competitor(s) you’d like.
 This is available for sites in most countries and languages.

 Even the smallest improvement in conversion rate for any site with significant sales will lead to a notable return on investment.
 For example, an improvement from 3.1% to 3.6% in conversion rate for a site with $50,000,000 annual sales will yield $8,060,000 extra sales every year.

-A full-site home & hardware desktop and mobile UX audit across all 7 audit focus areas cost $12,700 (USD) — this includes a volume discount of $5,200 compared to the rate for 7 individual “focused UX audits”.
+An annual full-site home & hardware desktop and mobile UX audit across all 7 audit focus areas cost $12,700 (USD) per year.

 A full UX review and analysis by Baymard’s team of UX researchers of both your desktop and mobile websites.